-Are you planning to book a passage on a cargo ship?
-This guide tells you how to prepare for traveling on a cargo ship
+Booking a passage on a cargo ship?
+This guide tells you all you need to know about cargo ship travel.

 Many people dream of traveling on a cargo ship as a passenger.
 I was one of those people – until I recently realized my dream and crossed the Pacific as a passenger on a cargo ship.

 To help others get the same experience, I decided to write this guide on how to prepare for cargo ship voyages.
 By sharing my knowledge, I hope I can make your first trip on a freighter vessel as enjoyable as possible.

 1. Book a Cargo Ship Passage Early

 Booking a passage on a cargo ship is not as simple as booking a flight.
 There are no search engines like SkyScanner that would show you all the ships and prices.
 Instead, you have to either contact freighter companies directly or use a travel agency.
 For more information on booking your passage on a cargo ship, check out this excellent article on cargo ship travel on FlightlessTravel.com.

 Whatever you choose to do, it’s best that you do it early.
 I recommend that you book your passage on a cargo ship at least a few months in advance.
 Confirming the booking takes a while, and you’ll also need to sign a bunch of documents before your container ship travel.

 You also need a doctor to sign a declaration on your health to prove your seaworthiness.
 Make sure you have enough time to do this, especially if you’re traveling full-time in exotic locations.
 I quickly learned that getting a check-up with a doctor in Tonga wasn’t as simple as I thought I was.

 And remember: traveling on a cargo ship is not cheap.
 The price of traveling on a container ship is usually over 100 euros per day (meals included).
 Cheap container ship travel is not a thing anymore, so if you want to save money, catch a flight.